numical/my-finances/docs/data.md

 ### User
 * userInitial identity
 * note that id and pwd are hashes

+### Key Store Link
+* associates a user and/or an account with a keystore
+* includes a type for 'read-only' etc.
+* most importantly holds the encryption key for the keystore - encrypted by the user or account

 ### Key Store
 * 'no knowledge' encrypted